Mandarin Oriental Tokyo Nihonbashi 38th floor spa vitality pool with Tokyo skyline view

 Concierge tip

-Book Sushi Shin for the second-night dinner — the chef's-counter omakase is the strongest sushi programme in any Tokyo hotel.
+Book Sushi Shin by Miyakawa for the second-night dinner; the chef's-counter omakase is, to our taste, the strongest hotel sushi programme in Tokyo.
 The 38th-floor spa vitality pool is the morning recovery; pre-book the 6.30am session for empty water.

 The wider context